 What does it take to be a good agitator in today’s NHL?
 Obviously, you must have the ability to get under the opponent’s skin, but you don’t want to be consistently putting your team at a disadvantage by taking silly penalties.
-You have to be able to annoy your opponent on the scoresheet as well, you certainly can’t be a waste of a roster spot.
-There are some players who have mastered the art of toeing the line of illegal and legal and find a way to get their opponents off of their games.
-Here are my five best at it in the entire NHL.
+You have to be able to annoy your opponent on the scoresheet as well and you certainly can’t be a waste of a roster spot.
+There are some players who have mastered the art of toeing the line of illegal and legal to find a way to get their opponents off of their games.
+Here are the five best at it in the entire NHL.

-Shaw always finds himself in front of the goalie and quite bravely so.
-At 5’11”, 179 lbs, Shaw isn’t a very big guy but he sits and takes a beating in front of the net to make things happen for his team.
-He’s not always doing legal things in the crease but he certainly gets his point across.
-He’s also had a run-in behind the net, but we don’t have to talk about that.
+Andrew Shaw’s regular-season production has never been that of Kadri’s, but he did hit new heights in 2018-19.
+He finished with 19 goals and 47 points in 63 games, the best production of his career.
+He always finds himself in front of the goalie and quite bravely so.
+At 5-foot-11, 179 pounds, Shaw isn’t a very big guy, but he sits and takes a beating in front of the net to make things happen for his team.
+He’s not always doing legal things in the crease, but he certainly gets his point across.
 Another thing that hasn’t been confirmed is the biting of Victor Hedman in the Stanley Cup Final.
 If that happened, Shaw may have taken the “get under the opponent’s skin” expression a bit too literally.

-Shaw’s underlying numbers are impressive as well and further adds to how frustrating of an opponent he is.
+Shaw’s underlying numbers are impressive as well and further adds to how frustrating an opponent he is.
 He takes a lot of hits but dishes them out at almost an equal rate.
 He draws more penalties than he takes at even strength, helping get his team to the power play.
-Once the Blackhawks are on that powerplay, Shaw usually finds himself skating straight to the crease and impairing the vision of the goaltender.
-Like many agitators, he makes a living in front of the crease and is a big reason the Blackhawks have been so successful over the years.
+Once his team is on the man advantage, Shaw usually finds himself skating straight to the crease and impairing the vision of the goaltender.
+Like many agitators, he makes a living in front of the net and is a big reason why the Blackhawks re-acquired him this offseason.

 Some might find Brendan Gallagher’s name on this list a bit surprising, but go ahead and YouTube some of his highlights real quick and you’ll know why he’s here.
-The Montreal Canadiens needed a pest to match their rival’s pest, who we may see further down this list.
-They have certainly found one in Gallagher.
-His added ability scoring-wise makes him better than Shaw and Roussel, as Gallagher has posted back-to-back 40+ point seasons.
-He’s no stranger to the agitator part of the game either.
+The Montreal Canadiens needed a pest to match their rival’s pest, who you’ll see further down this list.
+They have that in Gallagher.
+His added ability scoring-wise makes him better than Shaw as Gallagher has posted back-to-back 50-plus point seasons.
+He’s no stranger to the agitator part of the game, either.

 Gallagher can get under your skin and it is truly impressive what he can do with how small he is.
-At just 5’9”, he isn’t afraid of fighting or mixing it up with players bigger than him.
+At just 5-foot-9, he isn’t afraid of fighting or mixing it up with players bigger than him.
 He once tripped Zdeno Chara in the playoffs right before a faceoff and if Chara dropped the gloves, I don’t think Gallagher would have backed down.
-He is that fearless.
-He gets the jump on players quite a bit, like during this bout with Cory Conacher.
-Gallagher is always around a goal crease hacking away at players and goaltenders and just being a general menace in front of the net.
-Every team in the league should want Gallagher on their team due to his ability to bother opponents with his actions and his talent.
+He’s always around the goal crease hacking away at players and goaltenders and just being a general menace.
+Every team in the league should want Gallagher on their roster due to his ability to bother opponents with his actions and his scoring talent.

-Had to figure we would be seeing his name at some point during this discussion.
+You had to figure we would be seeing his name at some point during this discussion.
 How do I know that Brad Marchand is a good agitator?
-The mere fact it seems like he’s been annoying opponents for a decade despite being in the league for only six seasons is part of it.
-He seems to enjoy bothering opponents and he doesn’t always do it legally.
-He has been suspended twice for slew-footing players and is not a popular guy around the league thanks to some of those actions.
-Generally, however, his actions are pretty harmless.
-His “lifting of the Cup” against Vancouver comes to mind when I think of Marchand.
-Much like Gallagher, he is a smaller player by NHL standards but he doesn’t shy away from dropping the gloves.
-Marchand can hurt you all over the ice.
+He seems to enjoy bothering opponents, and he doesn’t always do it legally.
+He’s faced six suspensions from the NHL for a total of 19 games and is not a popular guy around the league thanks to some of those actions.
+Generally, his actions are pretty harmless, like when he started licking NHL players for some unknown reason.
+Much like Gallagher, he is a smaller player, but he doesn’t shy away from dropping the gloves.